-Tobacco use, heavy alcohol use, and the human papillomavirus (HPV) can increase the risk of many types of head and neck cancer.
-Treatment and prognosis is based on what type of head and neck cancer is present and what stage it is.
+Tobacco use, heavy alcohol use, and human papillomavirus (HPV) can increase the risk of many types of head and neck cancer.
+Treatment and prognosis are based on what type of head and neck cancer is present and what stage it is.

 Virginia Oncology Associates offers an integrated team-oriented approach to provide you with the best possible care.
 We are also eager to explain the facts and answer your questions at every step along the way.

-With locations spanning the southeast region of Virginia and Northeastern North Carolina, Virginia Oncology Associates is able to extend state-of-the art treatment to patients in a caring and comfortable environment close to home, work, and family.
+With locations spanning the southeast region of Virginia and Northeastern North Carolina, Virginia Oncology Associates is able to extend state-of-the-art cancer treatment to patients in a caring and comfortable environment close to home, work, and family.